A: The Nursing application is a single application process.

 A: Nursing students will follow the same housing requirements as all Wesleyan students.

 A: Most nursing students are eligible for financial aid.
 Communicate with a financial aid counselor about specifics by emailing email@example.com.

 A: Yes.
 A $200 deposit is required to reserve your cohort acceptance seat.
 This fee is applied to your first semester nursing fees.
 Each semester you are in the program you will be charged a $1000 nursing fee.
 You will also incur additional costs for the background and urine screening, any updated immunizations required, at least one set of program approved scrubs, Wesleyan Nursing patches, leather shoes, watch with a second-hand, stethoscope, blood pressure cuff and penlight.
-Estimated cost for these incidentals is $300 not including immunizations which vary by providing facility.

 A: No, not at this time.
 Wesleyan offers a BSN program which prepares nurses to perform in most medical environments and have additional preparation and training for jobs that include administration, leadership, management, and research.